jh1993/UnderusedOptions/README.txt

 Suspend Mortality:
 - Can no longer be cast on units that already have reincarnations, unless you have the Additive upgrade (see below).
 - Additive (4 SP): If the target already has reincarnations, you can now cast this spell on the target to add its number of lives to said reincarnations.
-- Eternity (7 SP): Suspend Mortality now adds reincarnations as a passive buff, which is permanent and cannot be dispelled.
+- Eternity (7 SP): Suspend Mortality now adds reincarnations as a passive effect, which is permanent and cannot be dispelled.

 Underworld Passage:
 - Underworld Seeker (3 SP): You can now spend 1 extra charge to cast this spell even if you are not next to a chasm.